Income tax information based on the Romanian Tax Code, Law no. 227/2015 in force beginning 1 January 2016.

 No tax is due upon transfer of ownership right over real estate properties by virtue of special restitution laws, gifts between relatives, or inheritance if the inheritance procedure is finalized within two years from the death of the predecessor.
 If the inheritance procedure is not finalized within two years, a 1 percent tax is applied on the value of the inheritance.

-Contributions in kind to the share capital, consisting of real estate properties, are deemed as disposals of such real estate properties and are consequently subject to regressive tax rates between 3 percent and 1 percent of the value of the property (costs may not be deducted), depending upon the value of the property and the period for which the property is owned.
+Contributions in kind to the share capital, consisting of real estate properties, are deemed as disposals of such real estate properties and are consequently subject to 3% tax if the value of the property exceeds 450.000 lei, depending upon the value of the property and the period for which the property is owned.

 What are the general deductions from income allowed in Romania?

-For employment income, a personal deduction is allowed to Romanian tax residents (non-Romanian nationals are granted such allowances only after they become liable to tax on their worldwide income), depending upon level of the individual’s monthly gross income and the number of dependent persons.
+For employment income, a personal deduction is allowed to Romanian tax residents , depending upon level of the individual’s monthly gross income and the number of dependent persons.

-Also, employees’ contribution to qualifying voluntary pension plans is deductible for income tax purposes up to EUR400 per year.
+Also, employees’ contribution to qualifying voluntary pension plans and employee’s private health insurance contributions/medical subscriptions are deductible for income tax purposes up to EUR 400 per year each contribution.

 What are the tax reimbursement methods generally used by employers in Romania?